-Class Participation App - Course Join Code: 986738
+Class Participation App - Course Join Code: 697665

-Course participation will be enhanced through the use of an app called "Top Hat" (http://app.tophat.com).
-The app should work on all laptops (with wifi) or smartphones and costs \$26 a term (no matter how many classes you are taking), or other pricing options for full year or lifetime subscriptions.
+Textbook delivery and class participation will be facilitated through the use of an app called "Top Hat" (http://app.tophat.com).
+The app should work on all laptops (with wifi) or smartphones and has a few different purchase options for annual or 4-year subscriptions.
 If you don't have a laptop and/or smartphone, alternative means of participation can be set up, but you must let me know early in the term, and the app should be really fun.

-Please sign up and install the app before our first lecture if you can!
+Please sign up and install the app before/during our first lecture if you can!